Lucaas27/jobs-browser/server/README.md

 ### Reviews

-- List all reviews for a company
+- List all reviews for an employer
-- List all reviews in general
   - Pagination, filtering, etc
 - Get a single review
 - Create a review
   - Authenticated users only
-  - Must have the role "user" or "admin" (no publishers)
+  - Must have the role "user" or "admin" (not employer)
 - Update review
   - Owner only
 - Delete review